4.5 How far could changes in consumption reduce GHG emissions?

 - Reduce food losses and waste (see Chapter 5 for more on food waste).

-Many within the environmental NGO and animal welfare communities (mainly in high income countries) emphasise that demand for resource intensive food products in effect drives production.
+Many within the environmental NGO and animal welfare communities (mainly in high income countries) emphasise that demand for resource intensive food products, in effect, drives food production practices.

-Meat consumption is higher in rich countries, and this would need to be reduced, while developing countries would need to manage their demand increases in a sustainable manner (as people move out of poverty their consumption of meat normally rises).
+Meat consumption is higher in rich countries and among affluent individuals, and this would need to be reduced, while developing countries would need to manage their demand increases in a sustainable manner (as people move out of poverty their consumption of meat normally rises).

 Food security is not just a production issue